openline-ai/openline.ai/docs/guides/cli-openline-dev.md

 ARGUMENTS:
     APP             The application you would like to start.
                     Default: customer-os
-                    Options: [customer-os]
+                    Options:
+                        customer-os
+                        contacts
+                        oasis
+                        auth
+                        db
+                        customer-os-api
+                        message-store
+                        channels-api
+                        oasis-api
+                        oasis-gui
+                        contacts-gui

 FLAGS
-  -a, --all               start all Openline apps & services -l, --location=<value>  location for the source code to be used in the
+  -a, --all               Start all Openline apps & services -l, --location=<value>  Path to the local cloned repo you would like to
-                          installation
+                          build an image from.
-  -t, --tag=<value>       [default: latest] version tag of the image you would
+  -t, --tag=<value>       Version tag of the image you would like to deploy.
-                          like to deploy
+                          Default: latest
   -v, --verbose
 ```